 Best tip?
 “Start easy.
 I’ve learned to put my lofty goals aside and start with the easy-peasy” ~Christian Allaire

-While ruminating about it, I remembered of a big bag of broccoletti (broccoli rabe) bought in the morning at the local farmer market and in waiting to be trimmed.
+While ruminating about it, I remembered of a big bag of broccoletti (broccoli rabe) from my family kitchen garden, in waiting to be trimmed.

 It actually worked and it’s not that unusual to looking at cooking as a meditation practice.